 B.Bus.
 Mgt (Sustainability), M. Bus.
 Innovation & Entrepreneurship (current study)

-Technical specialities: Business processes, event management, marketing, customer service
+Technical specialities: Business processes, event & program management, marketing, customer service

 Leanne is the founder and lead trainer of Presence Communications, a specialist corporate communications training and services consultancy for the innovation and technology transfer sector as well as government and SME clients.
 Leanne supports Impact Innovation Group’s marketing of commercialisation services, innovation programs, and client ventures.
 Her expertise in this sector was honed whilst working for UniQuest, The University of Queensland’s main research commercialisation company.
 She still liaises with University of Queensland researchers on behalf of its Office of Marketing and Communications and various schools, faculties, centres and institutes, to promote their scientific discoveries, many of which have commercial applications.
 Leanne is a member of Firestation 101, the Ipswich innovation hub, and the board of the Ipswich Chamber of Commerce.
 She is also a regular poster and participant on numerous LinkedIn groups, including GRID, Life Sciences Queensland, Ausbiotech, Women in Technology, Australian Association of Angel Investors, KCA, Australian Institute of Commercialisation, ilab Accelerator, Queensland Science Communicators Network, Training and Learning Australia and Brisbane HR Professionals.